liane4323/sep10-freedom-project/blog/entry02.md

 In my engineering design process, I touched up on stage two (research the problem) from my first entry.
 I attempted to use technology to look up modesty in the fashion industry, but I was unable to gather information.
 This occurrance was because of the fact that no industry/company works with technology for modesty purposes.
 After this entry, I would like to start the process of brainstorming solutions to come up with a fix to this dilemma.
 I have a few ideas in mind already, which I will be jotting down on my notes.

 ## Skills
 In this second entry, I would like to reflect on two skills that I believe I touched on.
-The first skill is:

 ### **Embracing failure**